-A federal Perkins loan is a need based, low-interest, 5 percent fixed rate loan offered to a limited number of students who show exceptional financial need.
+A federal Perkins loan is a need based, low-interest, 5% fixed rate loan offered to a limited number of students who show exceptional financial need.
 Federal Perkins loans are made available through the university who acts as the lender.
 All Perkins loans are subsidized, meaning that the interest is paid by the federal government while the student is enrolled in a minimum of six credits in a degree seeking program.
 Repayment begins nine months after the student is no longer attending at least half time.
 Entrance counseling and a master promissory note will be required of all first-time borrowers.

 PLUS (Parent) Loan

 "PLUS" stands for Parent Loan for Undergraduate Students.
 This is a federal loan.
 Eligibility for this loan is not based on financial need or family income; the applicant will undergo a credit check.
 The maximum loan amount is the total cost of attendance minus other financial aid the student may receive.
 Repayment may begin as early as 60 days after disbursement; deferment is possible.
-The PLUS Loan interest rate is a fixed rate of 7.9% and a 4% origination fee will be deducted from the amount of the loan.
+The PLUS Loan is a fixed rate loan with a 4% origination fee will be deducted from the amount of the loan.
 Example: School balance = $5,000 with 4% fee.
 Gross loan amount to request: $5,000/.96= $5,208.
 Even if you have had a PLUS loan in prior years, federal regulations require you to reapply through the Direct Loan process.
 You will be given the option to cover the balance of the bill or obtain the maximum allowed under cost of attendance.
 If a parent is denied a PLUS loan, the student may receive additional unsubsidized loan funds.